Skip to main content

 Conclusion

-If your mind is itching for an old fashioned suspense drama then give Cover Up a try.
+If your mind is itching for a classic film noir then give Cover Up a try.
 Its taut screenplay and solid performances from the main cast will keep you engaged.
 I want to single out Dennis O'Keefe for anchoring this film with his captivating charm.
 That's not all, there's also a bonus twist in the end which ensures you go home with a smile.

 Dennis O'Keefe in Cover Up Climax